What we do

 In the inner-city neighbourhood of Victoria Quarter South, we’re exploring how to develop a thriving neighbourhood and spark belonging in a place where it can be hard to connect.

-Nelson, Union and Cook Streets sit in one of the most densely populated parts of the city centre.
-The area is marked by visible homelessness and begging, harsh urban “heat island” conditions from all the hard surfaces, and streets that prioritise cars over people, and many residents feel disconnected.
 At the same time, the area is full of possibility and there is a wealth of creativity, many ideas and much energy from those who live, work and invest in the area.

 Drawing on local and international practice, our approach is grounded in strengthening the fabric of everyday life through participation.
 Our role is to connect and join in, offer more than we ask, help resolve concerns and add value, helping the neighbourhood feel safer, more vibrant and connected.